 Sadly, that didn’t happen.
 Hurricane Maria made landfall.
 She wreaked havoc.

 I did go back to Puerto Rico twice after Hurricane Maria.
 Once on an emergency relief trip and the second time in December with my son.
 Puerto Rico was beginning to recover and the project #78Pueblos1Bandera was put on hold for a few months.
 Some of the places where the flags were painted were destroyed, and others still remain.
-Little one and I visited one of them in Mar Chiquita beach in Manatí, Puerto Rico.
+Little one and I visited one of them in Mar Chiquita Beach in Manatí, Puerto Rico.
 Of course, everywhere we saw a flag we stopped to take a picture even if it wasn’t part of the project.

 I know, I know I’m sure you’re thinking that you’d love to go to Puerto Rico!
 Nevertheless, you can learn and/or teach your child about Puerto Rico with this newly released workbook Puerto Rico, La Isla del Encanto // Puerto Rico, The Island of Enchantment .

-In my years of teaching my son about his Puerto Rican heritage, I’ve compiled quite a few books, materials, tour-guide magazines and even made up my own Puerto Rico lesson plan.
+In my years of teaching my son about his Puerto Rican heritage, I’ve compiled quite a few books, materials, and tour-guide magazines and even made up my own Puerto Rico lesson plan.
 Nevertheless, I have never come across a workbook that I consider to be the “whole package” real deal on teaching my son about Puerto Rico.
 That is until I had in my hands: Puerto Rico, La Isla del Encanto // Puerto Rico, The Island of Enchantment children’s workbook by author and illustrator Melissa López Charepoo.

 This new dual language (English & Spanish) coloring workbook is about Puerto Rican history, culture, and traditions.
 With 210 black and white pages about the history, culture, and traditions of Puerto Rico, the book has been written and illustrated primarily for children from 5 to 12 years.
-This workbook can be enjoyed by any child who loves to learn about the world, and other countries.
-It is also a great resource for parents and educators to incorporate as part of their lessons plans about Puerto Rico.
+This workbook can be enjoyed by any child who loves to learn about the world and other countries.
+It is also a great resource for parents and educators to incorporate as part of their lesson plans about Puerto Rico.

 Author Melissa shares the same sentiment of sadness that many Puerto Ricans in the diaspora including myself feel.
 She tells me, “As a Puerto Rican the suffering after the island was struck by two hurricanes touched me deeply.
 Today, after six months thousands are still struggling to obtain basic necessities.
 In the spirit of service, 100% of profits for the next year will go to small organizations that have empowered themselves to help others in time of need, and it’s the hope that the funds collected will assist in this later stage of recovery.” -April 2018